 Gift of Mr. Henry J. Patten, 1937.48

-Fish was considered a luxury food among the Romans.
-Mosaics depicting marine life were especially popular in and around Antioch (modern Antakya, Turkey), an ancient city located on the Orontes River that was known for the beauty of its waters.
-This mosaic, which was discovered in a house in Daphne (modern Harbiye), a prosperous garden suburb of Antioch, depicts several different species of fish and shellfish.
-The representation of these sea creatures was likely intended to convey a message about both the owner’s wealth as well as the abundance of foods available in the home.
+Fish was a luxury food among the Romans.
+Mosaics depicting marine life were especially popular in and around Antioch (near modern Antakya, Turkey), an ancient city located on the Orontes River that was known for the beauty of its waters.
+This mosaic, which was discovered in a house in Daphne (modern Harbiye), a prosperous garden town near Antioch, depicts several species of fish and shellfish.
+The representation of these sea creatures was likely intended to convey a message about the owner’s wealth as well as the variety of food available in the home.